Bejul SomaiaPartner. Global.

 Along the way, Bejul says he learned how to embrace ambiguity, think differently about risk, and encourage Founders and investors to be bold and visionary in their work.

 “To realize your potential, you have to be willing to break with convention,” Bejul says.
 After receiving his BSc in Economics from the London School of Economics and later an MBA from Harvard Business School, he joined a venture-backed startup in the U.S. as an early employee, which changed the arc of his career, and his learning journey.
 When the company was acquired in 2001, he joined the investment team at General Catalyst, where he learned to “stay focused on the size of the prize, and whether it was worth winning, rather than the details of what can get in the way.”
 He soon started craving more experience as an operator, so in 2003 he started a company focused on local search.

-Bejul is attracted to founders who play the same kind of long game.
-The ones who are deeply insightful, have a strong sense of purpose, and demonstrate exceptional clarity about their market and opportunity.
-In a pitch meeting, one of the first questions he’ll ask of a founder is “Why are you doing this?” and if the answer is superficial, it’s not a great fit.
+Moving from operating to venture twice has given Bejul perspective and empathy that he shares with Founders–especially those who have cultivated their own insights and demonstrate a strong sense of purpose, as well as deep clarity about their market and opportunity.
+One of the first questions he’ll ask of a Founder is “Why are you doing this?”
+If the answer is superficial, it’s not a great fit.

-Most importantly, he’s looking to build successful and long-lasting partnerships with founders based on a high degree of alignment and a foundation of trust.
-“The relationships I’ve been able to build are really the most precious part of this business,” he says.
-“It doesn’t mean that founders and I will always agree, and it doesn’t necessarily mean that I won’t have something to say that might be tough for a founder to hear.
-But I come from a place of caring, and doing what’s right.”
+Bejul builds deep partnerships with Founders based on a high degree of alignment and a foundation of trust.
+“The relationships I’ve been able to grow are really the most precious part of this business,” he says.